Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 | 16:50 - 17:00 | Wrap-up | 10 min |

 ## How to Use This Document

+> **INSTRUCTOR NOTES**: Explain the structure of each section.
+Emphasize that Questions help focus learning, Objectives set clear goals, Hands-On Code should be run together, Exercises are for practice, and Key Points summarize takeaways.
+Encourage participants to take notes on insights and questions.

 Each section contains:
 - **Questions**: Key learning questions to guide your understanding